aduerig/shumi-chess/README.md

 ## intro
 This project is a hobby C++ engine written by OhMesch and ADuerig, and later refined and maintained by PDuerig.
 It functions as a fast library exposing useful chess functions such as `generate_legal_moves`.
 A python module `engine_communicator` is also avaliable.
 There is a serviceable python gui to see the engine in action at `driver/show_board.py`.

 This project has AI to make intelligent chess moves, it is called "MinimaxAI".
-MinimaxAI uses at least the following technologies: Bit Boards, Alpha/Beta, Iterative deepening, acquiescence, descending MVV-LVA order, PV ordering (at root).
+MinimaxAI uses at least the following technologies: Bit Boards, Alpha/Beta, Iterative deepening, acquiescence, descending MVV-LVA order, PV ordering (at root), killer moves.

 See players (minimaxAI) in * See [players](doc/players.md) for more better desciptions of checked in "MinimaxAI", as far as speed or "intelligence".